-Revenue Recognition
+Revenue recognition

-Group during the year amounted to KD 74,843,869.
+Total passenger and ancillary revenue recognized by the Group during the year amounted to KD 74,843,869.

-The Group recognises revenue from sale of passenger tickets in income when a passenger has flown or on expiry of ticket validitu.
+The Group recognises revenue from sale of passenger tickets in income when a passenger has flown or on expiry of ticket validity.